 The X-Men as a whole may count given that they don't get to be heroic very often.

 Designated Villain: Weirdly enough, Cyclops seems to qualify for this as well (or alternately Designated Evil).
 The flashbacks of Breakdown reveal that when Wolverine first arrived at the Xavier Institute he hit on Jean Grey almost immediately with no regard for whether or not she was in already in a relationship, and then proceeds to mock and taunt Cyclops, which then leads to Cyclops blasting him repeatedly until Jean got in the way and chastised him, saying Wolverine wouldn't fight back because he promised her he wouldn't fight Cyclops.
-Now sucker blasting Wolverine when the clawed one wouldn't fight back - and apparently when he'd only been there for like a night - doesn't portray Cyclops in the best light, but Wolverine was the one who went after Jean, acting like a horny biker guy more interested in a hot one night stand than in anything resembling true love, AND it was Wolverine who was clearly goading Cyclops into a fight.
-The look in his eyes, the tone of his voice, Wolverine was clearly daring Cyclops to take a swing at him, probably figuring he was all bark and no bite (which turned out to be hilariously wrong) so... how exactly is Cyclops the bad guy here?
+Now sucker blasting Wolverine in the back for nothing more than a petty jab doesn't portray Cyclops in the best light, but Wolverine was the one who went after Jean, acting like a horny biker guy more interested in a hot one night stand than in anything resembling true love, AND it was Wolverine who was clearly goading Cyclops into a fight.
+The look in his eyes, the tone of his voice, Wolverine was clearly daring Cyclops to take a swing at him, probably figuring he was all bark and no bite (which turned out to be hilariously wrong) so... how exactly is Cyclops the bad guy here?.

 Fan-Preferred Couple: Scott and Emma ironically enough.
 Or not, considering they'd been together in the comics for almost ten years up to that point and the fact that Jean Grey, Scott's Designated Love Interest, was not portrayed in a sympathetic light.